 - Change in Rate of Exchange of Foreign Currency: Since KPMG offers its services to clients in other countries as well, fluctuations in foreign currency can lead to losses.

 This ends our elaborative SWOT analysis of KPMG.
-Let us conclude our learning below.
+Let us sum up our learning below.